Vivodionisio/facebook-clone-frontend/README.md

 #### Create post

-Clicking on the whats on your mind input feed will open up a modal, created using react portal.
+Clicking on the 'whats on your mind' input field will open up a modal, created using react portal.

 #### Post like button